on-api/on-api/2.4.0/spec/orders.md

 ```

 ### DELETE
 Used to cancel an order for which the state is "RECEIVED".
+Use `orderId` as key.
-Example: could be used to cancel a previous order with operation DEACTIVATE, if the end customer no longer wants to cancel his or hers subscription.
+Example: could be used to cancel a previous order with operation DEACTIVATE, if the end customer no longer wants to
+cancel his or hers subscription.

 Request